West Virginia coal wars: The Battle of Matewan

 On April 22 and 23, 1920, between 275 and 300 miners in Matewan, Mingo County joined the United Mine Workers of America.
 In retaliation, the Burnwell Coal and Coke Company fired all union-aligned miners and gave them three days to leave their company-owned residences.
 On April 27, 1920, Mingo County officials arrested Baldwin-Felts agent Albert C. Felts, who would later be involved in the Matewan shootout, for illegally evicting miners of the Burnwell Coal and Coke Company as punishment for union activity.
 Mingo County Sheriff G. T. Blankenship negotiated with miners groups that as long as only Mingo County officials enforced the eviction notices, the miners would peacefully comply.
 Miners in Mingo County continued to join the UMWA.
-On May 6, 1920 United Mine Workers meeting drew 3,000 attendees.
+On May 6, 1920, a United Mine Workers meeting drew 3,000 attendees.
 By May 17, 1920, the UMWA set up a tent colony for evicted miners outside of Matewan.

 On May 19, 1920, thirteen agents of the Baldwin-Felts Detective Agency returned to Matewan to evict miners from Stone Mountain Coal Corporation housing.
 The Baldwin-Felts agents were challenged by Matewan Police Chief Sid Hatfield and Matewan Mayor Cabel Testerman, who contested the agents' authority in the town.
 The Baldwin-Felts agents persisted, however, based on permission from a local justice of the peace.
 Baldwin-Felts agents carried out their evictions under watch of a crowd of miners and their families.
 Hearing of the trouble stirring in Matewan, miners from surrounding areas armed themselves and made their way to the town in case of a larger conflict.

 As the Baldwin-Felts agents were headed to the train station to depart Matewan, they were confronted once more by Police Chief Sid Hatfield and Mayor Cabel Testerman.
 Both Hatfield and Baldwin-Felts agent Albert Felts reported that they had warrants for the others arrest.

 Accounts of the May 19th shootout itself differ.
 Some reports indicate that Baldwin-Felts agents attempted to arrest Sid Hatfield, and shot Mayor Testermen when he intervened on Hatfield's behalf.
 Others indicate that Hatfield initiated the violence, either by firing himself or by signalling a prepared ambush.
 In either case, the shootout resulted in ten dead: Mayor Testerman, two miners, and seven Baldwin-Felts agents, including Baldwin-Felts Agency Chief Thomas Felts' younger brothers, Albert and Lee.